 Documents Required for Indian Passport Holders

 There are many documents that are supposed to be provided to the Schengen visa issuing office in the embassy of a Schengen member country in India.
 The documents should be provided in full and within the period required for the process to begin.
 These documents are as follows;

-- Download and fill the Schengen visa application form.
-This application form should be dully filled and the details provided in sincerity.
-If you so wish, you can fill the application form through electronic means before downloading and printing a hard copy of the same.
+- Download and fill out the Schengen visa application form.
+This application form should be duly filled out and the details provided in sincerity.
+If you so wish, you can fill out the application form through electronic means before downloading and printing a hard copy of the same.

 - Provide your government-issued travel passport together with all or any of your previously issued visa copies.
 The passport must have a validity of at least three months from the date of your travel from the last Schengen visa bloc country.
 Additionally, you should make sure that your travel passport has at least two blank pages where the visa may be attached once issued.

 - Write and attach a personal cover letter.
 This should be a clear statement indicating your reasons for the visit and the itinerary you intend to take.
 It should be as elaborate as possible with clear steps and explanations.

 - Take travel insurance: You should secure and provide proof of travel insurance for a Schengen visa for Indian passport holders.
 This can be done on the internet by visiting credible travel insurance providers in India.
 For a travel insurance agency or company to qualify for this purpose, it should be able to provide medical coverage of at least 30,000 Euros together with giving repatriation (evacuation) coverage.

 - Provide flight reservation: You should provide a clear flight reservation itinerary with dates, flight numbers, with specific times of entry into and exits from Schengen states or states.
 These should be clear and as elaborate as possible.
 You should also make sure that the details captured here are in line with part of what is on the cover statement provided.